 China has slowed, but the world is not coming to an end.
-GDP (Growth Domestic Product) figures released on Monday point to continued stabilization of Chinese economic growth.
-There are fears that the world’s second largest economy was poised to decline even further from it’s 3-year GDP peak at 11.9%, but throughout 2013, annualized GDP growth has stabilized at long-term lows.
+GDP (Growth Domestic Product) figures released on Monday.
+And point to continue stabilization of Chinese economic growth.
+There are fears that the world’s second-largest economy was poise to decline even further from its 3-year GDP peak at 11.9%.
+But throughout 2013.
+Annualized GDP growth has stabilized at long-term lows.

-There is currently tight liquidity between banks, as evidenced by a sharp increase in the 7-day repo rate (aka Repurchase Agreement – the rate of return that can be earned simultaneously selling a bond futures or forward contract, and then buying an actual bond of equal amount in cash), to 6.59% from 4% earlier this month.
+There is currently tight liquidity between banks.
+As evidenced by a sharp increase in the 7-day repo rate (aka Repurchase Agreement – the rate of return that can be earned simultaneously selling bond futures or forward contract.
+And then buying an actual bond.
+Of an equal amount in cash).
+To 6.59% from 4% earlier this month.

 Matthew Brown – US Stocks & Options specialist

 US Equity & Option Client Advisor

 ASIC Australian Financial Services License Number – 225973